 iii.
 “The sacrificial simile would have come easily to Ezekiel the priest.
 It is tempting to wonder whether he thought beyond the mere numerical similarity to the picture of a people who were ready to be offered, like the sheep, as living sacrifices in the service of God.”
 (Taylor)

 c.
 So shall the ruined cities be filled with flocks of men: The restoration of people, life and vitality to Israel is an important part of the new covenant.
-The new covenant is a work of spiritual restoration, but also the restoration of Israel in both population and in the land.
+The new covenant is not only a work of spiritual restoration, it also promises the restoration of Israel in terms of both population and land.

 i.
-The image of flocks of men speaks of the large number of the increase, but also of more.
-“There is this additional beauty about the promise, that the sheep which were brought to Jerusalem on the solemn feasts were not only numerous, but they were the best sheep in the land, because no animal could be offered to God had any blemish.”
+The image of flocks of men speaks not only of the large number of the increase, but also of something more.
+“There is this additional beauty about the promise, that the sheep which were brought to Jerusalem on the solemn feasts were not only numerous, but they were the best sheep in the land, because no animal could be offered to God if it had any blemish.”
 (Spurgeon)